 *College of Human Environmental Sciences (HES) students need to register for one of the two January dates.

-Confirmation of your Winter Welcome reservation will be sent via email to the address you have provided Mizzou.
+Confirmation of your Winter Welcome reservation will be sent via email to the personal email address you have provided Mizzou as well as your MU email.
 Please do not make Airline or Hotel reservations until you have received this email.
-If you have not received it within 2 weeks of submitting your reservation, please call our office.
+If you have not received it within 4-5 business days of submitting your reservation, please call our office.

 The programs will give you the opportunity to meet with an academic advisor, register for classes, and learn about some of the support services and opportunities available to Mizzou students.